AURALiC Aries album art

 Before doing anything, download and install bliss.

-Now, start bliss and visit the Albums page (actually the default page), click settings (if this is the first time you have run bliss, settings will be automatically displayed):
+Now, start bliss and visit the Albums page (actually the default page), click the settings cog at the top right: (if this is the first time you have run bliss, you'll get an option to display the settings automatically):

 First we need to enter the location of our music.